BlueWallet/LndHub/README.md

 LndHub
 ======

-Wrapper for Lightning Network Daemon.
-It provides separate accounts with minimum trust for end users
+Wrapper for Lightning Network Daemon (lnd).
+It provides separate accounts with minimum trust for end users.

 INSTALLATION
 ------------